facebookarchive/clang-as-ios-dylib/README.md

 See:  <http://sumgroup.wikispaces.com/iPhone_Dynamic_Library>

-The only downside to this approach is that everyone on your team must also modify their Xcode installation.
+The downside to this approach is that everyone on your team must also modify their Xcode installation.

 ## License